nirb999/easy-ott-subtitles/README.md

 It is basically a manifest manipulator for HLS and DASH.
 It adds subtitle(s) track(s) to the origin manifest according to the URL parameters (see instructions below).
 It allows very easy intergation: no changes to the origin stream are needed, work is done on-the-fly.
+Original Video/Audio/Text tracks are directed to the origin server.
+Only added text tracks are served from easy-ott-subtitles server.

 Currently using Google Cloud Translation and Speech-to-Text APIs.